-What is branding and how do I do it?
+What is branding

 In the business world you probably hear the word ‘branding’ thrown around all the time.
 Everyone seems a bit obsessed with the whole notion of branding, but when asked straight up “what is branding?”, you’d be amazed at how many people struggle to come up with a basic, concise answer.